Interested in becoming a Network Provider with Alliance Health? Our Credentialing and Enrollment page provides everything you need to know.

 IF LP IS NOT CURRENTLY CREDENTIALED WITHIN THE ALLIANCE NETWORK:

-- Provider Network Operations will review CAQH database to determine if the LP is already connected to CAQH.
+- Provider Network Operations will review the Council for Affordable Quality Healthcare (CAQH) database to determine if the LP is already registered with CAQH.
 If the LP is registered with CAQH:

 - Provider Network Operations will add them to the Alliance CAQH roster

-- CAQH application must be current (dated within 14 calendar days) and complete.
+- 2. The CAQH application must be current (dated within 14 calendar days) and complete.

-- If clinician is not registered with CAQH Provider Network Operations will email agency directions on how to complete the CAQH online registration and NC State standardized application.
+- If the LP is not registered with CAQH, Provider Network Operations will email the requesting agency directions on how to complete the CAQH online registration and NC State standardized application.

 - Provider Network Operations will email the provider a credentialing enrollment packet which will include a checklist indicating what needs to be completed.
 The credentialing packet must be emailed to Alliance to start the credentialing and enrollment process.

-- Once Alliance receives the email with the enrollment packet from the provider:
+- Once Alliance receives the email with the credentialing enrollment packet from the provider:

 - The application is reviewed for completion (including review of the CAQH as well as the items submitted).
 All signatures should be dated within 14 calendar days of submission.

-- If items are missing and/or incomplete Provider Network Operations will not be able to accept the application.
-The enrollment packet will be rejected/returned to the provider with an explanation of what is missing/incomplete.
+- If items are missing and/or incomplete, Provider Network Operations will not be able to accept the application.
+The credentialing enrollment packet will be rejected and returned to the provider with an explanation of what is missing/incomplete.

-- If the enrollment packet is not accepted by Alliance and returned to the provider:
+- 5. If the credentialing enrollment packet is not accepted by Alliance and returned to the provider: